George Matheson: Published works

 One of his hymns, "O Love That Wilt Not Let Me Go," has passed into the popular hymnology of the Christian Church.
 Matheson himself wrote of the composition:

 "I am quite sure that the whole work was completed in five minutes, and equally sure that it never received at my hands any retouching or correction.
 I have no natural gift of rhythm.
 All the other verses I have ever written are manufactured articles; this came like a dayspring from on high."

 "O Love That Wilt Not Let Me Go" was written on the evening of Matheson’s sister’s marriage.
 Years before, he had been engaged, until his fiancée learned that he was going blind—that there was nothing the doctors could do—and she told him that she could not go through life with a blind man and broke off the engagement.
 He went blind while studying for the ministry, and his sister had been the one to care for him through the years.
 He was now 40, and his sister’s marriage likely brought a fresh reminder of his own heartbreak.
 It was in the midst of this circumstance that Matheson penned this hymn, which he said was written in five minutes.
-British composer Florence Margaret Spencer Palmer set it to music in 1941.
+It was set to music by British organist, Albert Lister Peace in 1886.

 Matheson published only one volume of verse, Sacred Songs.
 All of which he commented 'I simply followed the impression of the moment' His exegesis owes its interest to his subjective resources rather than to breadth of learning; his power lay in spiritual vision rather than balanced judgment, and in the vivid apprehension of the factors which make the Christian personality, rather than in constructive doctrinal statement.